-Due to this feature, for small deformations a large fall down of the curves corresponding to J = 20 in figure 2 is obtained.
-For d > 2 the charges corresponding to the unprojected, the J = 0 and the J = 20 projected states, are about the same.
-The common value of Q is very close to the value 64, which is the nuclear charge of 156Gd.
-Also, the deformation parameter of 156Gd, determined in [11] to be 3.2195, lies on the saturation plateau.
+Due to this feature, for small deformations a large fall down of the curves corresponding to J=20 in Figs. 2, is obtained.
+For d>2 the charges corresponding to the unprojected, the J=0 and the J=20 projected states, are about the same.
+The common value of Q is very close to the value 64, which is the nuclear charge of 156 Gd.
+Also, the deformation parameter of 156 Gd, determined in Ref.[11] to be 3.2195, lies on the saturation plateau.
 Actually this feature confirms that for deformed systems the strong coupling limit holds.
-The fact that for $qR_0 = 0.2$ the charge is close to the value 64, corresponds to the well-known fact that the form factor is close to 1 when $q \ll 1/R_0$, and is consistent with the assumption of fast convergence of the expansion of the charge density in terms of the quadrupole collective coordinates.
-Similar features are seen in figure 3 where the charge is calculated for R_0 corresponding to 154Gd.
-Here we added the results for J = 2 and J = 4 but we omitted those for the unprojected ground state since they are practically the same as for the projected ground state.
+The fact that for $qR_0=0.2$ the charge is close to the value 64, corresponds to the well known fact that the form factor is close to 1 when $q \ll 1/R_0$, and it is consistent with the assumption of fast convergence of the expansion of the charge density in terms of the quadrupole collective coordinates.
+Similar features are seen in Fig.3 where the charge is calculated for R_0 corresponding to 154Gd.
+Here we added the results for J=2 and J=4 but we omitted those for the unprojected ground state since they are practically the same as for the projected ground state

 Concluding, the projection operation does not affect the scalar q dependent charge of deformed systems in the ground state.
-A screening of charge for small deformation and large angular momentum is noted.
-According to figure 2(b), for large qR_0 the screening shows up also for the unprojected as well as for the projected ground state.
+A screening of charge for small deformation and large angular momentum is noticed.
+According to Fig. 2 b), for large qR_0 the screening shows up also for unprojected as well as for projected ground state.
 Moreover, for small deformation the deviation of the charge in the state with J = 20 is substantially different from that corresponding to the ground state.
-Similar features are seen in figure 3(b) for 154Gd.
+Similar features are seen in Fig. 3 b) for 154Gd.